6. 20TH CENTURY

 Impressionism and Expressionism.

-• Impressionism: it was a French movement, related with the symbolist
+Impressionism: French movement, related with the

-pleasure of sounds by means of faded melodies, free chords, blurred
+searched for the pleasure of sounds by means of faded

-tonality and a great timbric color.
-They chose instruments and chords
+melodies, free chords, blurred tonality and a great timbric

-and Ravel.
+color.
+E.g. Debussy and Ravel.

 Claude Monet - Impression, sunrise (1872)